alishhde/AISearchAlgorithm/README.md

 e.
 Else, we are in the local maximum, and in our problem, the solution for this local maximum is to starting again from a random state.

 # Refrences
-Slides and notations were adopted from my teacher, [Doctor Nooshin Maghsoodi](https://www.linkedin.com/in/nooshin-maghsoodi-7b76261b8?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base_contact_details%3BfAiHZMkOS3qh%2BHYywIgOXA%3D%3D)
+Notations were adopted from my teacher slides, [Doctor Nooshin Maghsoodi](https://www.linkedin.com/in/nooshin-maghsoodi-7b76261b8?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base_contact_details%3BfAiHZMkOS3qh%2BHYywIgOXA%3D%3D)